eformat/ocp4-sno-inplace-precache/README.md

 mkfs.xfs -f /dev/sda5
 ```

-FIXME - recover this sda5 space at some point post SNO install.

 Now also plugin the 300GB usb drive (in this case /dev/sdc1) so we can copy the precache images across to /dev/sda.

 ```bash